Aik Nayee Cinderella: Episode 5

 Relationship starts brewing between Mayer and Zaini.
 Meesha is upset at seeing all this.
 Roman gives her tips and asks her to ignore him as much as possible.
 Meanwhile, Meher, after seeing Roman asks Suraiya to send him to her home so as to do small house works.
 At first Suraiya is hesitant, but Roman convinces her to send him so as he can earn some cash.
 Bano asks Zaini to come to her home and help her in work.
 Mayer ask Zaini so as she can impress Bano.
 She has also called Meesha for doing the work which Dado declines.
-After lot of persuasion, Dado finally agrees.
+After a lot of persuasion, Dado finally agrees.
 Roman accidentally spills water on Zaini's hair so to prevent her from going to Bano.

 Episode 6

-Both Meesha and Zaini arrive at Bano mansion.
+Both Meesha and Zaini arrive at Banos mansion.
 Meesha uses Roman's tips and Mayer asks her name.
 She becomes overjoyed.
 On the other side, due to prolonged outside night trips, Suraiya ejects Roman from her house.
 Roman sleeps outside Meher's house.
 Meanwhile, Zaini asks Mayer to cancel the rasam function which he refuses as he can't go against her mother's wishes.
 Mayer becomes furious over her stubborn attitude.
 Further Meesha adds fuel to fire by provoking Zaini against Bano saying that Bano dislikes her.
 Further Suraiya attitude towards Roman becomes changed as she learns about his good qualities.

 Episode 7

 Suraiya becomes caring towards Roman.
 She even asks Roman to marry her to which Roman disagrees.
 Misunderstandings further enhance between Mayer and Zaini.
 Meher after learning of Suraiya's thoughts asks Roman to stay with her.
 Zaini had an argument with Bano which further enrages Mayer and creates distances within them.
-As Mayer tries to convince his mom, she agrees on one condition that Zaini should say sorry to her in rasam function in front of everything.
+As Mayer tries to convince his mom, she agrees on one condition that Zaini should say sorry to her in rasam function in front of everyone.
 Suraiya again convinces Roman.
-Mayer tells Bano decision to Zaini.
+Mayer tells Banos decision to Zaini.
 Meesha further fills ears of Bano against Zaini.
 Zaini to tease Mayer, tells him about her previous fake boyfriends.
 In Shahbad, an old person named Shah Baba is about to bring a girl to his reign.